 After you have prepared the chart for the entire flight in the manner described above, start over, this time measuring and marking the courses in the opposite direction.
 Label the courses and mileages on the right side of the course line as before.
 Since you are now going in the opposite direction, however, the data will be on the opposite side of the course line.
-The reason for preparing a chart in both directions is that in flight training, part of the students will fly the course in the opposite direction.
+The reason for preparing a chart in both directions is that in flight training, part of the students will fly the course in one direction and the remainder of the students will fly the course in the opposite direction.
 You may not know until the briefing just before the flight which direction you will be flying.